 Without the strong will to succeed in any adventure, success is far from your view.

-Is been four years since I started running this blog.
-Within this period, I have gained a lot of experience more than you can imagine.
+Is been four years plus some six months since I started running this blog.
+Within this period, I have gained a lot of experiences more than you can imagine.

 I read a blog post not too long ago on John show’s blog titled “Blogging without Passion: Can you make money like that?”.

 The author, “Micheal Chibuzor” tells how important the clarity on what really your passion is if you’re to start a blog.
 How some confused trending topics to what really their passion is.
 They follow trends and misinterpret this strong factor that they do not realize what their passion is.